peter-x/timepiece/README.md

-timepiece
+TimePiece
 =========

-Multi-stopwatch mobile and web application
+Multi-stopwatch mobile and web application.

+Keeps track of multiple times at once, supports pausing the timers.

+Screenshots and demos to come.